Skip to Content

 Cooked spaghetti squash

-Spaghetti squash also makes a great side dish and pairs perfectly with this pork ragu.
-Or try it using the shells as a bowl for this low carb lasagna or this low carb chicken enchilada.
+Spaghetti squash also makes a great side dish for other low carb main dishes, like this pork ragu.
+Or try it using the squash shells as a bowl for this low carb lasagna or this low carb chicken enchilada.

-I made a non-low-carb version using penne noodles, just to test the difference.
-It was good, but I actually preferred the spaghetti noodles.
-Here is what it looked like with penne.
+I also made a non-slow-carb version using penne noodles, just to test the difference.
+It was good, but I actually preferred the spaghetti squash.
+Here is what it looked like with the penne pasta.

 I see Mark Bittman also includes a version of puttanesca in his “How to Cook Everything“ book, but it does not include anchovies.